IAmJonoBo/IssueSuite/README.md

 ### Authentication quick check

 Run `issuesuite setup --check-auth` to ensure your GitHub token or GitHub App credentials are detected before attempting a full sync.
 Need a starter `.env`?
 Generate one with `issuesuite setup --create-env`, then paste your `GITHUB_TOKEN` (and optional GitHub App values) before running the tasks above.

+### Guided setup tour

+Prefer a narrative walkthrough? `issuesuite setup --guided` inspects your workspace, highlights missing assets (config, specs, coverage telemetry), and prints recommended commands (init, quality gates, coverage trend export) in an ANSI-friendly checklist.
+Run it any time you need to confirm the repository is Frontier-ready.

 ### Agent Apply (update ISSUES.md from agent output)